ppy/osu-wiki/news/2024/2024-07-12-osu-catch-world-cup-2024-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/2306637">Secre</a></p>

 For the future of the USA CWC roster, it's pretty uncertain right now.
 I think I can say without a doubt that we will not be running back the same 6 man roster that we did this year.
-I think [Colin](https://osu.ppy.sh/users/5502521), [Trent](https://osu.ppy.sh/users/3438241), and [rostld](https://osu.ppy.sh/users/4365562) are all going to be taking a step back from world cups.
+I think ::Colin::{ user-id=5502521 }, [Trent](https://osu.ppy.sh/users/3438241), and ::rostld::{ user-id=4365562 } are all going to be taking a step back from world cups.

-As for myself, [dahcreeper](https://osu.ppy.sh/users/6926006), and [lexii](https://osu.ppy.sh/users/7226149), there's the potential we will keep playing together as long as the others do.
+As for myself, ::dahcreeper::{ user-id=6926006 }, and [lexii](https://osu.ppy.sh/users/7226149), there's the potential we will keep playing together as long as the others do.
 It's been a long time for all of us though, and we are really looking for new players to take the reigns.
 Consider this part of my plea for new USA players to step up to the task!

 </div>